Overseas Travel

 6. Hit the town

 There’s much more to Queenstown’s town centre than shops and cafes.
 First up we found Beach Street which is home to a few pieces of street-art on the ‘road’.
 This street is for pedestrians only so its perfectly safe to have a close look.
 Don’t miss the new ‘Rainbow Crossing’ and the ‘Zebra Crossing’ which is actually zebras painted on the ground instead of white stripes.
-Our boys thought this was pretty clever and loved walking over it!
+Our boys thought this was pretty clever and loved walking over it.

 Next we headed towards the lake on Earl Street and found a colourful street mural named ‘The Rainbow Trout’ by talented local artist Tess Sheerin.
 This is one of many mural’s going up around New Zealand, as part of a pollution awareness campaign.
-A few metres down the road is Queenstown’s tiny oldest house, now the home of a gorgeous design boutique (which I would recommend to the parents out there but it’s not so kid-friendly inside!)
+A few metres down the road is Queenstown’s tiny oldest house, now the home of a gorgeous design boutique (which I would recommend to the parents but it’s not so kid-friendly inside).

 Originally a small gold mining town, picturesque Arrowtown is just a short 15 minute drive from Queenstown.
 You can get a public bus here if you don’t have a car.
 There’s loads of gorgeous cafes and quaint little shops to explore in the main street.
 Some of these are the original buildings from the gold mining era which have been carefully preserved.
+Don’t miss my boys’ favourite the Remarkable Sweet Shop.
+Parents be warned there are baskets at the door for children to collect and then fill to the brim if left unsupervised for just one second.

 8. Ski the slopes

-9. Chill out in the Ice Bar
+9. Chill out at The Below Zero Ice Bar

 A unique opportunity for the whole family to literally chill out!
 We didn’t make it here this time however the friends we were staying with headed along to ‘The Below Zero Ice Bar’ and loved it.
 The walls, bar and furniture are all created from ice.
 Wear your warmest clothes and if you’re still cold, super warm jackets, gloves and boots are provided.
 Kids will love the ice-hockey (air-hockey) table, kid-friendly cocktails served in glasses made of ice and the fun ice-sculpture chair you can actually sit on.